raendev/talks/introducing-loam/README.md

 And in the multiverse of web3, loam grounds you.

-Helps you put down good roots.
+Helps you put down healthy roots.

-And grow ambitious dapps.
+And build ambitious dapps.